Resized/priority-queue/README.md

 # Priority Queue
 A simple to use priority queue using a binary heap implemented in GO.

-- Using generics which means it supports any declared data type with safety
+- Using generics which means it supports any declared data type with safety.
 - Safe for concurrency.
-- Inserting multiple items with the same priority will
+- Retrieving items with the same priority will retrieve them in FIFO order.
 ## Example

 ### Import